BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Universal conscience recognizes that good is to be done and evil avoided, and that we achieve the good in acting in accordance with reason
 - We do not aim at the best satisfaction of our desires.
 We aim at perfection
 - Deliberation shows that the moral precepts of the Decalogue are required by the virtues, and that we have reason to care about the interests of other people for their own sakes.
+- All other virtues besides the cardinal ones, are parts of the cardinal ones